Realizations of non-commutative rational functions around a matrix centre, II: The lost-abbey conditions: Minimal Realizations NC Rational Functions: Full Characterization

 For the sake of completion, one would like to get a similar result to Theorem \ref{thm:3Jun19a} for evaluations w.r.t stably finite algebras.
 To do so, we must introduce the following definition of a matrix domain of a nc rational function w.r.t an algebra.
 For every $\fR\in\KK\plangle\ul{x}\prangle$, define the matrix domain of the function $\fR$ w.r.t an algebra $\cA$, also called the\textbf{ matrix $\cA-$domain} of $\fR$, by

-where $dom_{\cA}^{Mat}(R)$ is defined just as in \cite[Definition 1.1]{PV1}, using the idea of synthesis, with the only difference that the expression $R$ may consist of matrix valued nc rational expressions.
-As every nc rational expression is a $1\times1$ matrix valued nc rational expression, we automatically have
+Here $dom_{\cA}^{Mat}(R)$ is defined just as in \cite[Definition 1.1]{PV1}, using the idea of synthesis, with the only difference that the synthesis may involve matrix valued nc rational expressions; e.g. $R(x_1,x_2)=